Wally869/TypeStripper/README.md

 Utility to delete all type hinting from a Python script.

-NOTE: This is a WIP and is functional only in very restrictive settings because of the 'r":\s[a-zA-Z]+' rule (no dictionnaries, no dataclasses, no lambda functions).
-Composite type names such as np.array are also not supported.
-Check the section "Known Issues" for the current state of breaking features.
+NOTE: This is a WIP, but should be able to handle most cases.
+Let me know if you encounter an issue.
+Currently, type hints with underscores or wich include a point (such as my_class or np.array) are NOT supported

 ## Why?